Nagima20/san/README.md

 # San

 Hello everyone!
-We are the students from the group AIN-2-20.
+We are the students from the group AIN-3-21.
 This is our project.

 Branch: "full" is the completed one.
 Please checkout to this branch in order to see final results.

 --------------------------------------------------------------
 Members:

-Kerimov Adis

-Chandaev Bekzhan

-Budaychieva Aigerim
+Birlikova Nagima